AdobeDocs/commerce-webapi/src/pages/get-started/authentication/gs-authentication-session.md

 Admin session-based authentication is not currently possible for API endpoints.

-The session based authentication functionality is restricted to AJAX calls.
+The session based authentication functionality is restricted to Ajax calls.
 Direct browser requests cannot be made due to security vulnerabilities.
 A developer can create a custom storefront widget that can issue requests without additional authentication steps.

 ## Related topic